docs/jex/readme.md

-# jex 🐢🚀 (Jekyll meets Express)
+# Jex 🐢🚀

 > Breathe new life into old Jekyll sites

-`jex` is a Node.js module for building dynamic and static websites.
+Jex is a Node.js module for building dynamic and static websites.
 It draws inspiration from Jekyll, a Ruby tool for creating static websites.
+Jekyll meets Express!

 Similarities to Jekyll:

-- Write your web pages in Markdown (or HTML).
+- Write your pages in [Markdown](https://en.wikipedia.org/wiki/Markdown).
+- Add metadata to your pages with [YAML frontmatter](https://jekyllrb.com/docs/front-matter/).
+- Add [Liquid templating](https://shopify.github.io/liquid/) to make your page content dynamic.
-- Add JSON and YML files to a data directory for use with your content.
+- Add JSON and YML files to a data directory for use in your pages.
-- Use the Liquid templating language for dynamic rendering.
-- Use YAML frontmatter to add metadata to your pages.
-- Use multiple layouts.
+- Support multiple layouts.
-- Add redirects when your URLs change.
+- Support redirects for retired URL paths.

 Differences from Jekyll:

-- **Node.js**: jex is a Node.js module written in JavaScript.
-Jekyll is written in Ruby.
+- **Node.js** - Jex is a Node.js module written in JavaScript.
+(Jekyll is written in Ruby.)
-- **Dynamic** or **Static**: jex apps can be exported as static websites, or they can be run as web servers with Express under the hood.
+- **Dynamic** or **Static** - Jex apps can be exported as static websites, or they can be run as web servers with Express under the hood.
-- **Middleware**: jex provides hooks for
-- **Babel**: Write your browser code using the latest flavor of JavaScript (ES6, ES2018, etc), and it is dynamically browserified and transpiled for browser compatibility.
-- **Sass**: Write your stylesheets in Sass or SCSS and they're dynamically rendered as CSS.
+- **Middleware** - Jex lets you bring your own Express/Connect middleware: Sass, Babel, etc.

 ## Examples

-Wanna see what a Jex website looks like?
-Check out these examples:
+To get an idea of what a Jex project looks like, check out these examples:

 - [examples/basic](examples/basic)
 - [examples/custom](examples/custom)